Skylark (1993 film)

 Skylark (also titled Skylark: The Sequel to Sarah, Plain and Tall) is a 1993 Hallmark Hall of Fame made-for-television drama film and is a sequel to Sarah, Plain and Tall (1991).

 Plot

 The Witting farm is in trouble from a severe drought.
 Jacob and Sarah begin to wonder what will happen to the family if they have to leave the farm.
-Sarah decides to take Anna and Caleb to her hometown in Maine while Jacob stays at the farm to make sure it is safe and sound.
-When the family arrives in Maine, Anna and Caleb meet Sarah's family who completely fall in love with them.
+Sarah decides to take the children Anna and Caleb to her hometown in Maine while Jacob stays at the farm to make sure it is safe and sound.
+When the family arrives in Maine, Anna and Caleb meet Sarah's family the Wheatons who completely fall in love with them.
 It is also there that Sarah reveals that she is pregnant.